TrueBlocks/trueblocks-core/src/other/addrs_ipfs/README.md

 #### Displaying the data (hacky version)

-To display the data you can do this.
+Assuming you're running an Ethereum node locally, you can display the data by following these steps.
 First, find the address of a smart contract.
 For example,

     ethName bancor